radiantearth/stac-browser/README.md

 Please note: If the server hosting STAC Browser should not get aware of private query parameters and you are having `historyMode` set to `history`, you can also append the private query parameters to the hash so that it doesn't get transmitted to the server hosting STAC Browser.
 In this case use for example `https://examples.com/stac-browser/#?~API_KEY=123` instead of `https://examples.com/stac-browser/?~API_KEY=123`.

+### Migrate from old versions

+If you are running an old (standalone) version of STAC Browser (v1 or v2) without heavy modifications, you can usually migrate easily.

+The old environment variables should be transitions out of usage.
+Instead please use the config file or CLI parameters.
+The names of the variables have slightly changed:
+* `CATALOG_URL` => `catalogUrl` (make sure to append a `/` at the end of folders / API endpoints)
+* `STAC_PROXY_URL` => `stacProxyUrl` (same in CLI, different format in the config file)
+* `TILE_PROXY_URL` / `TILE_SOURCE_TEMPLATE` => `buildTileUrlTemplate` (this is not a 1:1 replacement, make sure to read the documentation for `buildTileUrlTemplate`)
+* `PATH_PREFIX` => `pathPrefix`
+* `HISTORY_MODE` => `historyMode`

+You should also enable `redirectLegacyUrls` which makes sure that your old URLs are correctly parsed by STAC Browser v3 and links to the old version of STAC Browser don't get broken.

+All other options you can customize to your liking.

+Then simply deploy STAC Browser to the same location where you hosted STAC Browser v1/v2 before.

 ## Customize